If you ever wondered what launched me into the wider public eye as a spiritual unteacher, wonder no more. This is it.

 If you are already Home, how would you ever find it by looking for it?
 You’d always be looking away from it.
 You find Home only when you notice it’s where you already are, always have been, and always will be, because there is nothing other than Home.
 There is nothing other than This.
 Look!

 I’m talking about THIS This!
 THIS very This where you already are!
 We don’t find Home by going after it; we find it by stopping within it.
-Any directions on how to get Home are by definition directions leading away from home.
-But they are great for tiring you out!
+Any directions on how to get Home inevitably lead you away from home.
+But they are great for wearing you out!
 And it’s all good fun–until it’s not.

 Take a quick inventory.